How Long Would Your Business Survive Without IT?

 $8,000/hour average SMB downtime

-Prompt 3: Build the thing
+Prompt 3: Build the Tool

 “Now give me a first version of the calculator in HTML and JavaScript…”

-Prompt 4: Make it human-friendly
+Prompt 4: Make it User-Friendly

-Prompt 5: Add realism
+Prompt 5: Add Realism and Depth

 “What about different causes of downtime?
 Like a cyberattack versus a power outage?”

-A human coder: ~4–6 hours minimum
+A human coder: Approximately 4–6 hours

 A software team: Maybe a day or two